THE OFFICIAL SITE OF

 This section contains dynamically generated content.
 Its purpose may vary depending on the context.
 Please refer to the following content for more information.

-An emergency is the need for Emergency Medical Services (EMS) to give further medical attention
+An emergency is defined as: The need for Emergency Medical Services (EMS) to give further medical attention and/or transportation of an athlete to the hospital.

-Situations when 911 should be called are:
+Situations when 911 should be activated are as follows:

-- severe bleeding that cannot be stopped
+- Severe bleeding that cannot be stopped

 Chain of Command: